thrashr888/Bogart/README.md

 TODO
 ----

+- Get Bogart working with no DB access
 - Switch all routes to event handlers to allow things like filters, error handling, etc. # really?
 - Make funcs for Error/NotFound.
 - halt